-The proposed works will be undertaken outside of the salmonid close season and outside of the lamprey spawning season, with works permitted from July - September.
-The salmonid close season begins on the 30th of September and therefore works will have to be completed before this time.
+The proposed works will be undertaken outside of the salmon close season and outside of the river lamprey spawning season (spring/early summer).
+The salmon close season begins on the 30th of September and therefore works will have to be completed before this time.
 Works should also be limited to daylight hours to avoid potential disturbance to nocturnal animals foraging at the subject bridge site, namely Otter.
 Works should be limited to between 8am and 5pm.